 - Finally, you can avoid some negative traits by training your Norwegian Buhund to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 More traits and characteristics of the Norwegian Buhund

 If I was considering a Norwegian Buhund, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
-Norwegian Buhunds MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
+Norwegian Buhunds are not couch potatoes who are content to hang around with nothing to do.
+These herding dogs need regular opportunities to vent their energy and do interesting things.
+Otherwise they will become bored, which they usually express by chewing destructively and barking.

 - Providing enough socialization.
 Standoffish by nature, Norwegian Buhunds need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become suspiciousness.